CartoDB/carto-vl/docs/guides/06-aggregation-and-data-summaries.md

 **Note:**
 Notice how we have used `numeral` from the external library, and its `.format` method to display millions of people.

-As a nice complement, you can now change the _color_ and _size_ of the city with highest population on the screen using this code (replace `color: grey` and `width: 10` in the current viz with):
+As a nice complement, you can now change the _color_ and _size_ of the city with highest population on the screen using this code (replace `color: grey` and `width: 10` in the current `viz` with):
 ```CARTO_VL_Viz
 color: blend(gray, red, @f_isBiggest)
 width: blend(10, 40, @f_isBiggest)
 ```

-And add this new variable to the same viz:
+And add this new variable to the same `viz`:
 ```CARTO_VL_Viz
 @f_isBiggest: ($pop_max == @v_max)
 ```